-She was a wealthy white South African who spent most of her life fighting for racial justice in her homeland, not just in her fiction and essays through her membership in the African National Congress (ANC) which she joined in 1960 when the organization was still illegal and had only a handful of white supporters.
+She was a wealthy white South African who spent most of her life fighting for racial justice in her homeland, not just in her fiction and essays but also through her membership in the African National Congress (ANC) which she joined in 1960 when the organization was still illegal and had only a handful of white supporters.

 Gordimer worked in the anti-apartheid underground as a courier of messages and by driving wanted ANC members to secret meetings, by harbouring fugitive members in her home and by helping some escape the country.

 She was also close to Nelson Mandela when he was the ANC leader.
 She helped edit Mandela’s famous “I Am Prepared to Die” speech at his trial in 1964 after which he spent an additional 25 years in prison.
 On his release in 1990 Gordimer was among the first people Mandela asked to see.

 Apartheid and racial inequality in South Africa necessarily inform Gordimer’s fiction.
 Her best novels and stories involve questions of personal loyalty, integrity, and familial and romantic love.

 But apartheid is always a prominent and inescapable factor.
 Even her white suburban characters can’t help but be confronted with its dreadful reality.

 Gordimer was born in 1923 in a mining town just outside of Johannesburg.
 Her father, Isadore, was a Jewish refugee from Tsarist Russia who became a jeweller in South Africa.
 Her mother, Hannah, was British and Jewish.